 To learn more about activities and activity feeds, see Activity feeds.

 You can easily add and manage users by providing the core services necessary to handle secure registration and log in, including OAuth 2.0-compliant client authentication.
 In addition, any number of default or custom data entities and properties can be associated with a user entity to create complete user profiles.

 To learn more about user management, see User.

 To learn more about authentication, see Authenticating users and application clients.

 Roles & permissions

 Applications often require the ability to configure fine-grain control of user access to data, features and functionality.
-API Services solves the implementation details of user access with roles and permissions.
+API BaaS solves the implementation details of user access with roles and permissions.
 Simply create roles that represent user types or access levels, such as Administrator, then assign the necessary permissions to that role.
 With a single API call, you can then associate your roles with any user or group of users.

 To learn more about user roles and permissions, see Managing access by defining permission rules.

 Groups are a flexible way to organize your users based on any number of criteria.
 For example, you might group users based on interests or location to more effectively deliver relevant content, target offers, or customize campaigns.
 You can also take advantage of the groups entity to enable group-based social networking activities, such as allowing your users to create private information feeds or circles of friends.